 "synopsis" may belong to another edition of this title.

 Patrick Lane, considered by most writers and critics to be one of Canada's finest poets, was born in 1939 in Nelson, BC.
-He grew up in the in the Kootenay and Okanagan regions of the BC Interior, primarily in Vernon.
-He came to Vancouver and co-founded a small press, Very Stone House with bill bissett and Seymour Mayne.
+He grew up in the Kootenay and Okanagan regions of the BC Interior, primarily in Vernon.
+He came to Vancouver and co-founded a small press, Very Stone House, with bill bissett and Seymour Mayne.
 He then drifted extensively throughout North and South America.
-He has worked at a variety of jobs from labourer to industrial accountant, but much of his life has been spent as a poet, having produced twenty-four books of poetry to date.
-He is also the father of five children and grandfather of nine.
-He has won nearly every literary prize in Canada, from the Governor General's Award to the Canadian Authors Association Award to the Dorothy Livesay Prize.
+He worked at a variety of jobs, from labourer to industrial accountant, but much of his life was spent as a poet.
+He was also the father of five children and grandfather of nine.
+He won nearly every literary prize in Canada, from the Governor General's Literary Award to the Canadian Authors Association Award to the Dorothy Livesay Prize.
 In 2014, he became an Officer of the Order of Canada, an honour that recognizes a lifetime of achievement and merit of a high degree.
-His poetry and fiction have been widely anthologized and have been translated into many languages.
-Lane now makes his home in Victoria, BC, with his companion, the poet Lorna Crozier.
+His poetry and fiction have been widely anthologized and translated into many languages.
+His more recent books include Witness: Selected Poems 1962-2010 (Harbour Publishing, 2010), The Collected Poems of Patrick Lane (Harbour Publishing, 2011), Washita (Harbour Publishing, 2014; shortlisted for the 2015 Governor General's Literary Award), Deep River Night (McClelland & Stewart, 2018) and a posthumous collection, The Quiet in Me (Harbour Publishing, 2022).
+Lane spent the later part of his life in Victoria, BC, with his wife, the poet Lorna Crozier.
+He died in 2019.

 "About this title" may belong to another edition of this title.